alex174/SeniorResearch/README.md

 This repo is a conversion of the CVS repository available at that address.

 # Purpose
-SFI-ASM is, to me, an captivating, enigmatic thing, part fascinating research, part intruiging model, part important academic history and part computing history artifact.
-My interest is first the preservtion of the artifact, second the understanding of them model, and third the understanding of the academic-socio-historical context of the model's creataion.
+SFI-ASM is, to me, an captivating, enigmatic thing, part fascinating research, part  intriguing model, part important academic history and part computing history artifact.
+My interest is first the  preservation of the artifact, second the understanding of them model, and third the understanding of the academic-historical context of the model's creation.
-To that end, this repository tracks the source code through all of the releases I can find, and will try to modify the code and codifiy its environemnt sufficently s.t. it can be built on a well specified VM.
+To that end, this repository tracks the source code through all of the releases I can find, and will try to modify the code and codify its environment sufficiently s.t. it can be built on a well specified VM.

 # SFI-ASM
-The Sante Fe Institute Artifical Stock Market is a description of a agent-based model of a stock market.
+The Sante Fe Institute Artificial Stock Market is a description of a agent-based model of a stock market.
 It has been realized in a few different implementations, which this repository aims to collect and enhance.

 The model itself was first described by Palmer et al. (1994)